HMS Skylark (1806): Fate

 Skylark and were blockading the French coast between Cape Gris Nez and Étaples when at 3am on the morning of 3 May a thick fog descended.
 Within 45 minutes Skylark was aground.
 The subsequent court-martial blamed the master and the pilot for having sailed too close to the shore, for not having used the lead, and for having failed to notify the captain of the onset of the fog.
 The court-martial disrated the master, William Turner, for neglect and inattention; it sentenced the pilot, John Norris, to the loss of all back pay and to three months imprisonment in the Marshalsea Prison.

 All efforts to free Skylark failed and in the morning shore batteries started firing on her as French troops started to gather.
 Boxer ordered all his men into the boats and set fire to Skylark as he left.

 Apelles too had run aground in the fog at about 4am, and within sight of Skylark.
 Shore batteries fired on Apelles too, and troops gathered.
 All efforts to free her failed and by 6am Commander Frederick Hoffman ordered the crew into the boats.
-Unfortunately there was not enough room for all, so Hoffman and 19 of his men stayed behind.
+There was not enough room for all, so Hoffman and 19 of his men stayed behind.
 Boxer came alongside in a boat and urged Hoffman to leave, but Hoffman refused to do so as long as some of his men were still on board.
 As more French troops arrived with field artillery, Hoffman raised a white flag at about 6:30am.

 The French took Hoffman and his men prisoner and refloated Apelles.
 However, the next day and arrived and were able to drive Apelles on shore.
 Then and arrived.
 Gunfire from the British squadron drove the French off, permitting boats from Bermuda to recapture Apelles.